-The first thing is visa to Serbia, citizens of around 80 countries do not require visa to Serbia including all European countries, Australia, Canada, Japan, Singapore and South Korea. and those who have a valid US visa or UK visa or visa or Schengen visa also do not require a visa to visit Serbia.
+The first thing is visas to Serbia, citizens of around 80 countries do not require visas to Serbia including all European countries, Australia, Canada, Japan, Singapore, and South Korea. and those who have a valid US visa or UK visa or visa or Schengen visa also do not require a visa to visit Serbia.

-I luckily have a valid US visa on my passport, so I did not need to obtain Serbia visa in advance.
-Therefore, I just booked the ticket and reached Serbia. my passport was stamped at the airport, and was allowed to remain in Serbia for 90 days.
+I luckily have a valid US visa on my passport, so I did not need to obtain a Serbia visa in advance.
+Therefore, I just booked the ticket and reached Serbia. my passport was stamped at the airport and was allowed to remain in Serbia for 90 days.
 I came to Serbia from Dubai, United Arab Emirates.

 There are direct or connecting flights to/from Serbia to most of Europe and Asia.
 I was going to Serbia from Dubai, so I booked my flight with “FlyDubai” which is a low-cost Airline, and that has direct daily flights from Dubai to Belgrade. the return flight from Dubai to Serbia cost me $400.

-Belgrade is the capital and largest city of Serbia. it has a big Airport, I arrived there and found the immigration counter at the down flower of the airport. the immigration procedure took 20 minutes to complete. after coming out from the airport, you’ll find currency exchange, shops, official taxis and buses going to the city.
+Belgrade is the capital and largest city of Serbia. it has a big Airport, I arrived there and found the immigration counter at the down flower of the airport. the immigration procedure took 20 minutes to complete. after coming out of the airport, you’ll find currency exchange, shops, official taxis, and buses going to the city.

-I booked a taxi from Airport to my hostel in downtown Belgrade. it cost $18 which is fixed rate by government. the Taxi driver was a nice man who gave me so much information about the city and Serbia.
+I booked a taxi from Airport to my hostel in downtown Belgrade. it cost $18 which is a fixed rate by the government. the Taxi driver was a nice man who gave me so much information about the city and Serbia.

-You can also buy a SIM Card at the airport, but I recommend buying Sim card and exchanging currency in the city which will be at a good rate.
+You can also buy a SIM Card at the airport, but I recommend buying a Sim card and exchanging currency in the city which will be at a good rate.
 Exchange or withdraw money at the airport only when you need it in urgency.

 Accommodation & Transport in Belgrade?